thoughtbot/ruby-science/release/ruby-science.md

 ```

 Note that you naturally focus first on the code necessary to find the array of
-texts, and then progress to see what happens to those texts.
+texts and then progress to see what happens to those texts.

-Once a method is extracted, the high level concept comes first:
+Once a method is extracted, the high-level concept comes first:

 ``` ruby
 def summary